 As indicated above, police and military forces were mobilized in March/April 2020 to establish and operate checkpoints for screening people in order to stop the spread of COVID-19.
 They also guarded isolation centers for quarantined patient.
 There were no reports of abuse or misconduct.
 In case quarantine and isolation centers will continue to be protected by security/uniformed personnel, the Project will ensure that the security/uniformed personnel follow strict rules of engagement and avoid any escalation of the situation, taking into consideration the above-noted needs of quarantined persons as well as the potential stress related to it.
 The Project will provide gender-sensitive infrastructure, such as segregated toilets and enough light in quarantines, isolation centers and screening posts.

 ESS 10 – Stakeholder Engagement and Information Disclosure.
 The Project recognizes the need for effective and inclusive engagement with all relevant stakeholders and the population at large.
-Considering the serious challenges associated with COVID-19, dissemination of clear messages around social distancing, high-risk demographics, self-quarantine and isolation, and, when necessary, mandatory quarantine is critical.
+Considering the serious challenges associated with COVID-19, dissemination of clear messages around social distancing, vaccine safety and benefits, high-risk demographics, self-quarantine and isolation, and, when necessary, mandatory quarantine is critical.
 Meaningful consultation, particularly when public meetings are counter to the aims of the SEP, and disclosure of appropriate information assume huge significance for ensuring public health and safety from all perspectives – social, environmental and economic.
 Against this backdrop, the Project will ensure all stakeholders identified and mapped during Project preparation are contacted and involved through specifically tailored engagement modalities.
 Disclosure and consultation processes as well as the operation of the Project GRM will be adjusted to the evolving dynamics of the pandemic, updates of WHO guidance and the national regulations in force at a given time, and will be carried out in line with the World Bank Technical Note on Stakeholder Engagement during COVID-19.

 Risk Mitigation at Planning at the Design Stage